The Layout Editor

 - Snap to Grid when Moving - If this item is checked, when an item is moved on the panel, its coordinates are constrained to grid points.
 For track diagram items (turnouts, anchor points, end bumpers, edge connectors, and level crossings), the coordinates of center points are constrained to grid points.
 If connection points of turnouts or level crossings are moved, their coordinates are also constrained to grid points.
 For icons and labels, the coordinates of upper left corners are constrained to grid points.

 - Grid Size...Change the size of the grid.
 The default size is 10.

-- Set Default Track Colors - This item's submenu allows one of thirteen colors to be selected as the Default Track Color, the Default Occupied Color and the Default Alternative Track Color.
+- Default Track Colors - This item's submenu allows colors to be selected from a color chooser as the Default Track Color, the Default Occupied Color and the Default Alternative Track Color.
 When a track component is added it will have the default track color.
 If the track component is added with a block name assigned and the block has been used before, it will inherit the existing block colors.
 If this is the first track component for this block, the new layout block will be assigned all three colors.
 The default track color is also used for lines of the selection rectangle.

 - Show Turnout Circles - When this item is checked, circles at the center of turnouts are shown when not in Edit Mode.
 Turnout circles are always shown when in Edit Mode.
 When not in Edit Mode, turnout circles can be useful if you are toggling turnouts by clicking on them.

-- Turnout Circle Colors - Sets the color of the turnout circle.
+- Turnout Circle Color - Sets the color of the turnout circle.
 Default is to use the Default Track Color.

 - Turnout Circle Size - Sets the relative size of the turnout circle.